SpiritusSancti5/OceanOfCode/README.md

 I spent about a week of my free time on this in order to get a fully functional bot that correctly outputs **MOVE N TORPEDO** about 90% of the time and random weird, yet valid commands on any other turn.

-I might have failed with this because either of some bug in the backpropagation, not enough training date or any of the many possible flaws with the model itself.
+I might have failed with this because either of some bug in the backpropagation, not enough training data or any of the many possible flaws with the model itself.
 However this was back when silver was the highest league, so it might have been too soon either way to train it, not to get started though.

 The next attempt would be to take either of the two parts and train them individually and then add them back together later.